Dier 'Alla Inscription

-Approximately 5 miles east of the Jordan river and .7 miles north of the Jabbok river lies the ancient ruins of Deir 'Alla in Jordan.
+Approximately 5 miles east of the Jordan River and .7 miles north of the Jabbok River lies the ancient ruins of Deir 'Alla in Jordan.
 Deir 'Alla suffered widespread destruction around the 13th-12th century B.C. and was rebuilt and continuously inhabited until the 5th century B.C. when it was destroyed by an earthquake.
 In March 1967, a team of archeologists led by Dr. Henk Franken discovered lettering on 119 fragments of plaster littering the floor of a large Bronze Age sanctuary in the earthquake's debris field.

 Painted in red and black ink, the recovered fragments formed an inscription that was written in Aramaic.
 In their reconstruction, archeologists believe that the inscription was in a long column with more than 50 lines.
 Despite the damaged and fragmentary nature of the inscription, archeologists have reconstructed enough to see that it mentions "Balaam son of Boer" three times in the first four lines, and it tells of a prophecy by Balaam foretelling of the destruction of his people.
 The best Dier 'Alla Inscription reconstruction can be seen here.